yifanhu-2/ml-coursera-python-assignments/README.md

 ## 4. [Neural Networks with Backpropagation](/Exercise4/exercise4.ipynb)

-- Constructed a simple neural network (NN) with 1 hidden layer, built on logistic regression with sigmoid activation, with L2 regularization
+- Created a simple neural network (NN) with 1 hidden layer, built on logistic regression with sigmoid activation, with L2 regularization
 - Initialized with random weights
 - Implemented **backpropagation** and **gradient checking**